-The construction sector is responsible for an important part of global CO2 emissions.
-But the global pressure on natural resources is also high: 40% is used in construction.
-In the Netherlands, that amounts to 250 million tonnes of raw materials per year for infrastructure, residential and non-residential construction.
-There is now a shortage of raw materials, in particular "angular" sand.
-In addition, the construction sector is overheated and qualified personnel are scarce.
-As a result, prices are rising.
-Change in the construction sector is therefore also necessary in order to realize the required housing.
+The construction sector is responsible for a large portion of global CO2 emissions.
+The global pressure on natural resources is also high: 40% is used in construction.
+In the Netherlands, that amounts to 250 million tonnes of raw materials per year needed for infrastructure, residential and non-residential construction.
+In addition, the construction sector is overheated and qualified personnel are scarce causing prices to rise.
+Change in the construction sector is therefore necessary in order to realize the vast amount of new housing required.
 Building with wood offers an alternative whereby the total production capacity can be increased.
-Pre-fabrication and simple assembly also increase construction speed.
+Prefabrication and simple assembly methods can also increase construction speed.

-Where do we get all that wood?
-The Netherlands has a total of 365,000 hectares of forest, more than half of which has been laid out as production forest for, among other things, firewood and logs with which mine aisles were propped up.
+Where then do we get all that wood?
+The Netherlands has a total of 365,000 hectares of forest, more than half of which originated as production forest used for firewood and previously in timbering mine tunnels.
 225,000 hectares of Dutch forests are now protected nature areas.
 The remaining 140,000 hectares of forest can be used for the sustainable production of wood, as is often the case in Scandinavia.
 This means that trees are harvested in a limited and selective way and replaced by young specimens of the same or different species.
 This yields an average wood harvest of 8m3 per hectare per year, with poplars even up to 15m3 per hectare per year.
-Converted to an annual production of 1.12 million m3 of wood.
-By diversifying the size and type of forest plantations, ecological, landscape and recreational added value is also created in the often monotonous (coniferous) forests.
+This amounts to an annual production of 1.12 million m3 of wood.
+By diversifying the size and type of forest plantations, we add ecological, landscape and recreational value the often monotonous forests.
 This also benefits soil life that suffers from nitrogen emissions from traffic, the bio-industry and (conventional) construction.

 An average of 50 m3 of wood is required for the construction of a home.
-That means that we can make 22,400 homes from Dutch wood every year and need 45 years for the realization of 1 million "home-grown" homes.
-If we want to speed up production, or if we want to use the available wood for other purposes, we can import wood or plant more forests.
+That means that we can make 22,400 homes from Dutch wood every year and will require 45 years for the realization of 1 million "home-grown" homes.
+In other words: 60 homes per day “grow” in the Dutch forests.
+If we want to speed up production, or use the available wood for other purposes, we can import wood or plant more forests.
 Higher demand for wood therefore does not lead to clearing, but to more and better forests!
-Adding value to forestry is also an impetus for parts of the Netherlands that suffer from poor soil quality, low spatial quality and / or a declining agricultural economy.
-And maybe we can even live in the new forests.
+Adding value to forestry is also an incentive for parts of the Netherlands that suffer from poor soil quality, low spatial quality and/or a declining agricultural economy.
+Perhaps we may even live in these new forests.
 Building with wood could therefore make the Netherlands more beautiful!

-How do we get the transition to biobased material use started?
-After all, we are used to buildings made of concrete, stone and steel in the Netherlands, and wood still seems to have to prove itself here.
-A number of example projects must therefore be realized quickly.
-Preferably entire neighborhoods, so that the economies of scale of prefabrication will count.
-And the construction chain gets the chance to organize itself in the Netherlands.
-Governments can play an important role in this by making construction sites available under the condition that biobased materials are used for building.
+How do we kick start the transition to using biobased materials?
+After all, we are used to building with concrete, stone and steel in the Netherlands, with wood yet to prove itself here.
+A number of exemplary projects must therefore be realized quickly.
+Preferably entire neighborhoods should be built so to benefit from the economy of scale of prefabrication and to give the construction chain the chance to organize itself in the Netherlands.
+Governments can also play an important role in this by making building sites available under the condition that only biobased materials are used for construction.